tuhuynh27/go-ioc/README.md

 ### Using the Generated Code

-Use the generated Application struct in your code:
+Use the generated struct in your code:

 ```go
 // main.go